Istanbul’s Castles, Towers and Columns

 Galata Tower

 Galata towerA 55 meter tower providing a panoramic view of the old town, Galata Kulesi was built in the 14th century by the Genoese as part of the defense wall surrounding their district of Galata directly opposite Byzantium (Constantinopolis).
 The Genoese used to trade with the Byzantines and the tower was used for the surveillance of the Harbor in the Golden Horn.
 After the conquest of Constantinople by Ottoman sultan Mehmet II, it served to detect fires in the city.
-The tower now houses a small restaurant on top.
-Today there is an elevator but there are still three more floors to climb by the stairs to get on the 360 panoramic terrace.
+Today, there is an elevator but there are still three more floors to climb by the stairs to get on the 360 panoramic terrace.
 It's open from early morning until late afternoon everyday.

 Kiz Kulesi